flamewave/jquery-ui-numeric/readme.txt

 * https://github.com/flamewave/jquery-ui-numeric
 */

-This widget allows you to turn any text input box (input[type=text]) into a numeric "up/down" picker.
+This widget allows you to turn any text or number input box (input[type=text],input[type=number]) into a numeric "up/down" picker (otherwise known as a "spinner").
 Users can use keyboard arrow keys or page up/down keys to adjust the number, or they can click the up/down buttons that are added to the right of the input.

 You are also able to format the way the number is displayed in the input so that a specific numeric format is enforced.
 This is done through the use of the $.numberFormat() function included with this widget.